redwoodjs/redwoodjs-com-archive/docs/storybook.md

 })
 ```

-Check out [Storybook's theme quickstart](https://storybook.js.org/docs/react/configure/theming#create-a-theme-quickstart) for a guide on creating your own theme.
+Check out [Storybook's theming quickstart](https://storybook.js.org/docs/react/configure/theming#create-a-theme-quickstart) for a guide on creating your own theme.
 You may also want to export your theme to [re-use it with Storybook Docs](https://storybook.js.org/docs/react/configure/theming#theming-docs).